EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Evaluation

 In addition, to test whether the MCQs within EgoEverything can be solved by solely inspecting the textual information from the question, we conduct a text-only evaluation.
-This setting is undesirable because it does not allow the model to leverage visual information during processing, and thus may encourage reliance on linguistic shortcuts instead of true multimodal reasoning.
-To achieve this, only the textual input within each data of MCQ is delivered to VLM and the video frames are eliminated.
-As indicated by Table~\ref{tab:blind}, this will greatly degrade the accuracy for Videollama3-7b~\cite{zhang2025videollama}, Gemini~\cite{team2023gemini} and LongVA~\cite{zhang2024longva}, confirming that our questions cannot be answered from text alone.
+This setting is undesirable because it does not allow the model to leverage visual information during processing, and thus may encourage reliance on linguistic shortcuts instead of true multimodal reasoning. {To achieve this, we provide only the question text and answer choices of each MCQ to the VLMs, without any video frames.} As indicated by Table~\ref{tab:blind}, this will greatly degrade the accuracy for Videollama3-7b~\cite{zhang2025videollama}, Gemini~\cite{team2023gemini} and LongVA~\cite{zhang2024longva}, confirming that our questions cannot be answered from text alone.

-\paragraph{Impact of Questioning Time $t_q$} As described in Section \ref{sec:QGMC}, when generating MCQs we mimic real-life AR scenarios by introducing randomized questioning times $t_q$, whereas in other LEU datasets questioning typically occurs only after a clip or fixed segment has ended.
+As described in Section \ref{sec:QGMC}, when generating MCQs we mimic real-life AR scenarios by introducing randomized questioning times $t_q$, whereas in other LEU datasets questioning typically occurs only after a clip or fixed segment has ended.
 To study how variation in $t_q$ impacts accuracy, we select the $10\%$ of MCQs with the largest recall intervals ($\Delta$) and the $10\%$ with the smallest intervals, and then measure the accuracy of Videollama3-7B over EgoEverything.
-As shown in Figure~\ref{fig:ablation} (c), the results reveal that accuracy drops markedly as the recall interval increases, from $49\%$ to $33.3\%$.
-This indicates that current models exhibit substantial performance inconsistency under human-like diverse questioning times, demonstrating that variation in questioning time directly impacts LEU accuracy and thereby validating our benchmark’s design choice to introduce randomized $t_q$.
+As shown in Table~\ref{tab:gaze_bbox_recall_layout} (c), the results reveal that accuracy drops markedly as the recall interval increases, from $49\%$ to $33.3\%$.
+This indicates that current models exhibit substantial performance inconsistency under human-like diverse questioning times, demonstrating that variation in questioning time directly impacts LEU accuracy and thereby validating our randomized questioning-time design. {VideoLLaMA3 can process videos longer than the maximum recall interval used here, so the degradation more likely comes from redundant visual information, increased distractor activities, and the need to retrieve the correct gaze-grounded episode from a longer temporal stream.}

 \paragraph{Impact of Object-Gaze Distance}